Gridiffin/pcds2030db_fork/testing_guide.md

 ## Feature Overview

 The system now allows admins to select specific programs to include in slide reports when generating reports.
 Programs are filtered based on the selected reporting period, and the UI has been updated to ensure program names don't get truncated.
+Additionally, admins can now specify the order in which programs appear in the generated reports using the new program ordering feature.

 ## What Changed